Duterte is not the Enemy: The Problem is Elite Democracy

 The truth of the matter is that we miss in a huge way the fact that we belong to one nation, and that if we do not correct the ills of elitism in this society, from every purok to the nation-state, we will continue to sink as a waste basket of democracy in Asia.
 Mindanao has suffered for a very long time from economic exclusion and the domination of power-players in the capital that any big ticket project outside of Manila is seen as not making any economic sense.
 Precisely, how can a poor region achieve some form of equitable progress if it is not given the means to attain the same?

-Nation building is a fundamental question of values - the love of country and respect for our fellowmen.
-Our dreams will remain utopian because no rich man will give his wealth to the poor.
+Nation building is about our love of country above self.
+Our dreams will remain impossible because the elite in our society look down on the poor and give them no chance.
 And so, we are a country of dreams - dreams of peace and justice, dreams of love and hope.
-The failures of EDSA cannot be blamed on the Filipino but to the elitist type of democracy that has continued to hold its grip on our people.
-The lack of political will of President Aquino is no more than the fact that he was simply held by the neck of an oligarchy that controls the fate of this country.
+EDSA failed because of our elite type of democracy and a patronage system that undermine the choices of people, exploiting their weaknesses.
+The lack of political will of then President Benigno Aquino III was no more than the fact that he was simply held by the neck of the oligarchy.

 Duterte is not the enemy of the Filipino people.
 The problem is elitism.
 We remain under the spell of a dark colonial past and the condescending attitude of the self-righteous.
 Menelito Mansueto clearly explains why: "Duterte is perceived as a challenge to the traditional elitist politics of the Aquino and the Liberal Party.
 Duterte, being outside the of the once dominant political circle reigning in the country, is considered an adversary of the vested interests that the elite are trying to protect..."